londonmeanswild/museum-experience/_posts/2018-11-12-digital-mock-up.md

 ![Home Screen](/museum-experience/images/prototyping/digital_mockup/home-screen.jpg.png){:height="40%" width="40%"}

-Let’s now assume they click the all feedback button.
-They will then be taken to the all feedback screen which will show them all visitor feedback from most recent to least recent, categorized by exhibit.
+If they click the all feedback button, the user will then be taken to the “all feedback” screen, which will show them all visitor feedback from most recent to least recent, categorized by exhibit.

 ![All Feedback](/museum-experience/images/prototyping/digital_mockup/exhibits-all-responses.jpg.png){:height="40%" width="40%"}